Walter Scott: Literary career, marriage and family

 Scott was prompted to take up a literary career by enthusiasm in Edinburgh in the 1790s for modern German literature.
-Recalling the period in 1827, Scott said that he "was German-mad."
-In 1796 he produced English versions of two poems by Gottfried August Bürger, Der wilde Jäger and Lenore, published as The Chase, and William and Helen.
-Scott responded to the German interest at the time in national identity, folk culture and medieval literature, which linked with his own developing passion for traditional balladry.
-A favourite book since childhood had been Thomas Percy's Reliques of Ancient English Poetry.
-During the 1790s he would search in manuscript collections and on Border "raids" for ballads from oral performance.
+Recalling the period in 1827, Scott said he "was German-mad."
+In 1796, he produced English versions of two poems by Gottfried August Bürger, Der wilde Jäger and Lenore, published as The Chase, and William and Helen.
+Scott responded to the German interest at the time in national identity, folk culture, and medieval literature, which linked with his own developing passion for traditional balladry.
+A favourite book since childhood was Thomas Percy's Reliques of Ancient English Poetry.
+During the 1790s, he would search in manuscript collections and on Border "raids" for ballads from oral performance.
 With help from John Leyden, he produced a two-volume Minstrelsy of the Scottish Border in 1802, containing 48 traditional ballads and two imitations apiece by Leyden and himself.
 Of the 48 traditionals, 26 were published for the first time.
 An enlarged edition appeared in three volumes the following year.
 With many of the ballads, Scott fused different versions into more coherent texts, a practice he later repudiated.
 The Minstrelsy was the first and most important of a series of editorial projects over the next two decades, including the medieval romance Sir Tristrem (which Scott attributed to Thomas the Rhymer) in 1804, the works of John Dryden (18 vols, 1808), and the works of Jonathan Swift (19 vols, 1814).

 On a trip to the English Lake District with old college friends, he met Charlotte Charpentier (Anglicised to "Carpenter"), a daughter of Jean Charpentier of Lyon in France and a ward of Lord Downshire in Cumberland, an Anglican.
 After three weeks' courtship, Scott proposed and they were married on Christmas Eve 1797 in St Mary's Church, Carlisle (now the nave of Carlisle Cathedral).
 After renting a house in Edinburgh's George Street, they moved to nearby South Castle Street.
 Their eldest child, Sophia, was born in 1799, and later married John Gibson Lockhart.
 Four of their five children survived Scott himself.
-His eldest son Sir Walter Scott, 2nd Baronet (1801–1847), inherited his father's estates and possessions: on 3 February 1825 he married Jane Jobson, only daughter of William Jobson of Lochore (died 1822) by his wife Rachel Stuart (died 1863), heiress of Lochore and a niece of Lady Margaret Ferguson.
-In 1799 Scott was appointed Sheriff of Selkirk, based at the courthouse in the Royal Burgh of Selkirk.
-In his early married days Scott earned a decent living from his work as a lawyer, his salary as Sheriff-Depute, his wife's income, some revenue from his writing, and his share of his father's modest estate.
+His eldest son, Sir Walter Scott, 2nd Baronet (1801–1847), inherited his father's estates and possessions: on 3 February 1825 he married Jane Jobson, only daughter of William Jobson of Lochore (died 1822) by his wife Rachel Stuart (died 1863), heiress of Lochore and a niece of Lady Margaret Ferguson.
+In 1799, Scott was appointed Sheriff of Selkirk, based at the courthouse in the Royal Burgh of Selkirk.
+In his early married days, Scott earned a decent living from his work as a lawyer, his salary as Sheriff-Depute, his wife's income, some revenue from his writing, and his share of his father's modest estate.